Signatures of Enhanced Superconducting Properties in Niobium Cavities: Introduction

-While many studies have focused on the quality factor, here we report that the cavity resonant frequency provides another valuable avenue for gaining insight into the underlying physical phenomena, as its changes are directly connected to the properties of the superconducting condensate.
-The inset of Fig. \ref{fig:SOA} shows a correlation of cavity $Q_0$ at a field strength of 16 MV/m with the magnitude of an anomalous frequency drop observed just below the critical transition temperature $T_c$.
-Detailed examination of this unusual frequency drop is presented here.
+While many studies have focused on the quality factor and surface resistance, here we report that the cavity resonant frequency provides another valuable avenue for gaining insight into the underlying physical phenomena, as its changes are directly connected to the properties of the superconducting condensate.
+We find the existence of anomalous frequency features just below the critical transition temperature $T_c$ of the bulk superconducting Nb.
+Fig. \ref{fig:Zoology} shows the five resonant frequency variations just below the critical transition temperature ($T_c$) in Nb SRF cavities.
+All five features have been observed at low fields ($<$1~mT) while warming and cooling through $T_c$, which is expected as the superconducting phase transition is of the second order.

-The AC complex conductivity $\sigma=\sigma _1 + i \sigma _2$ enables further insight on quasiparticles and superconducting carriers.
-For frequencies far below the superconducting gap ($\hbar \omega \ll \Delta$), $\sigma_1$ exhibits the coherence peak, a non-monotonic dependence of the quasiparticle conductivity with temperature that arises due to coherence factors in BCS theory \cite{BCS_theory} and is analogous to the Hebel-Slichter peak in nuclear spin relaxation \cite{Hebel_PR_1959}.
-However, until now, this coherence peak has not been reported in Nb SRF cavities.
-It will be shown that the height of the coherence peak also correlates with the frequency drop.
-Taken together, these correlated phenomena suggest that extrinsic factors have prevented the observation of novel intrinsic RF properties of strong-coupled Nb.
-We comment later on possible origins for the correlations among these unusual observations.
+The AC complex conductivity enables further insight on quasiparticles and superconducting carriers.
+For frequencies far below the superconducting gap ($\hbar \omega \ll \Delta$), $\sigma_1$ exhibits the coherence peak, a nonmonotonic dependence of the quasiparticle conductivity with temperature that arises due to coherence factors in BCS theory \cite{BCS_theory} and is analogous to the Hebel-Slichter peak in nuclear spin relaxation \cite{Hebel_PR_1959}.
+This peak was originally demonstrated in niobium by Klein \textit{et al.} \cite{Klein_PRB_1994} at 60~GHz, a frequency significantly higher than those typically used in modern RF accelerators.
+We show that the height of the coherence peak also correlates with the frequency dip in Fig.\ref{fig:Zoology}.